How to Create a FreeBSD Web Server (FAMP Stack) - 2026 Guide

 # hostname

 If you need to change it, edit /etc/rc.conf and modify the hostname="" line.
-Then, run sudo hostname [your-hostname] to update the hostname without rebooting.
+Then, run doas hostname [your-hostname] to update the hostname without rebooting.
 Validate your work again by running hostname.

 Create a swapfile